mazbrili/qt5-fsarchiver/README.md

 In Debian you must instead sudo make install this: su -l, make install

 This is the command for Fedora and Suse: qmake-qt5 && make && sudo make install.
-Before you can compile the program in Fedora, you must copy file lrelease from /usr/lib64/qt4/bin/ to /usr/lib64/qt5/bin/

 Installing the program from the DEB packages:
 A double click on the deb file installs the program.
 If the installation is unsuccessful you enter this command in a terminal(you must be administrator): dpkg -i qt5-fsarchiver-0.6.19-19.deb.
 The version number needs to be adjusted.
 In Ubuntu 4.16 the double is not working.
-The correct command is: sudo apt-get install qt5-fsarchiver-0.6.19-19.deb.
+The correct command is: sudo apt install qt5-fsarchiver-0.6.19-19.deb.
 In Debian8 is this the command: gpk-install-local-file qt5-fsarchiver-0.6.19-19.deb.
 The version number needs to be adjusted.
-Is in Debian8 gpk is not installed, then you must enter: su -l dpkg-i, qt5-fsarchiver-0.6.19-19.deb und apt-get install -f.
+Is in Debian8 gpk is not installed, then you must enter: su -l dpkg-i, qt5-fsarchiver-0.6.19-19.deb und apt install -f.
 The output of dpkg error message can be ignored.

+qt5-fsarchiver does not work with Wayland.
+You must start your distributions with the X server.
+This problem affects provisionally all programs with a graphical interface that require root privileges.

 Program call:
 Partial starters are installed.
 By double-qt5-fsarchiver is started.